-Deanna Wolf compiled a list of useful resources across a range of charitable sectors.
-You should be able to access them for free or a minimal fee (Funding Central-dependent upon organisational income).
-Some of these sites are listings of funders and some are portals with links to subject specific websites and databases.
+To get you started, below is a list of some useful resources* across a range of charitable sectors.
+You should be able to access them for free, or at most a minimal charge.
+Some of these sites are listings of funders and some are portals with links to subject-specific websites and databases.

 Trusts and Foundations